Maryam2809/Desktop/finance_app/README.md

 # Finance App
-A personal finance tracking app with a GUI interface that runs seamlessly inside Docker.
+A desktop personal finance tracking app with a GUI interface that runs seamlessly inside Docker.
-This guide helps macOS users get started.
+This guide will help you get started.

 ## 📦 Prerequisites
 Before you begin, make sure you have the following installed on your Mac: